In search of cabin luggage light enough for me to lift into an overhead bin

 I looked next at Delsey’s ultra lightweight carry-on: The Turenne.
 It was introduced in 2018 and appeared to have everything I was looking for: a sleek design, double spinner wheels and most importantly, it weighed only 5 pounds.
 It’s made of impact-resistant polycarbonate, which is apparently the standard for durable and light.

-I was amazed how light it was.
-My handbag often weighed more.
-I took it for a quick spin at home and found it was easy to maneuver and the retracting handle worked well and seemed sturdy.
+I purchased it and lifted it into the trunk of my car.
+I was amazed how light it was; my handbag often weighed more.
+Once home, I took it for a quick spin and found it was easy to maneuver and the retracting handle worked well and seemed sturdy.
 I liked it so much I wondered if I even needed to consider a Samsonite.
 It’s my dream to live in Paris one day, so maybe French luggage was “a fait accompli”.

 I weighed it with my luggage scale and it came in at exactly 5 pounds.
 It has a combination lock which allows you to set your own three-digit code.
 And it’s TSA-friendly, meaning it can be opened by the TSA, using a universal key.
 I don’t usually bother with locks but liked the idea of having one built in and since I am hoping to do more international travel, the lock seemed like a good feature.

 The spinner wheels were great and the handle moved up and down easily.
 It’s also a nice angled handle to hold; my smallish hand fit perfectly around it.

 Delsey uses what they call a Zip SECURITECH™ making zippers that are apparently highly durable.
 Unfortunately, I found the zippers challenging.
 I had to pull forcefully to get it to move and and it kept catching.